 This worksheet calculates the Smart Meter Disposition Rider and the Smart Meter Incremental Revenue Requirement Rate Rider, if applicable.
 This worksheet also calculates any new Smart Meter Funding Adder that a distributor may wish to request.
 However, please note that in many 2011 IRM decisions, the Board noted that current funding adders will cease on April 30, 2011 and that the Board's expectation is that distributors will file for a final review of prudence at the earliest oportunity.
-The Board also noted that the SMFA was in tell was not intended to the total that the SMFA was not intended to be compensatory (return on and or capital) on a cumulative basis over the term the SMFA was in tell y designed to fund future investment, and not fully fund prior capital investment.
-Distributors that seek and SMFA should provide evidence to support its proposal.
-This would include documentation of where the distributor is with respect to its smart meter deployment program, and reasons as to why the distributor's circumstances are such that continuation of the SMFA is warranted.
+The Board also noted that the SMFA was in tell will designed to provide advance funding and to mitigate the anticipated rate impact of smart meter costs when recovery of those costs is approved by the Board.
+The Board observed that the SMFA was not lintended to be compensatory (return on and of capital) on a cumulative basis over the term the SMFA was in fieldly designed to fund future investment, and not fully fund prior capital investment.
+Distributors that seek a new SMFA should provide evidence to support its proposal.
+This would include documentation of where the distributor to its smart meter deployment program, and reasons as to why the distributor's circumstances are such that continuation of the SMFA is warranted.
 Press the "UPDATE WORKSHEET" button after choosing the applicable adders/riders.